Skip to content

 • Separate Zones: Clear distinction between public service areas and private residential areas.

-• Cultural Representation: Subtle incorporation of national identity through materials or motifs.
+• Cultural Representation: Use of national materials and motifs within the architecture.

-• Residential Comfort: Housing designed for privacy, family life, and long-term occupancy.
+• Residential Comfort: Spaces designed for privacy, family life, and longevity.

 Table 2: Design Requirements for Consulates